ishwantsingh/Web-AsyncRedux2-Guided-Project/readme.md

 # Steps

 ## Custom Middleware
-  * Test the endpoints on Postman.
+  * Test the endpoints above on Postman.
   * Flesh out a custom middleware that shoves `action.payload` into a `localStorage` key `'userToken'`, on LOGIN_SUCCESS.

 ## Async Action Creator for login